 9. Check your business employer requirements.

 Business employer requirements are specific to the type of business that you are starting and include various labor, safety and tax obligations that need to be met.
-You should consider engaging in the services of a tax or business attorney to ensure your business is fully compliant with the laws in Texas.

 If you are starting a business in Texas, you will need to take note of the following important items: